AwesomeNine/JSON/README.md

 ## 📃 About JSON

 This package provides ease of managing data localization within WordPress.
+It enables developers to add, remove, and manipulate JSON objects that can be output in the footer of WordPress pages.

 ## 💾 Installation